EresDev/Handwerker/readme.md

 This is a ready to use Skeleton Application based on Symfony.
 It contains code and tests to setup User authentication with lexik JWT bundle, and Alice Fixture Bundle.

-The folder structure is based on Hexagonal Architecture.
+It is based on Hexagonal Architecture.
 Not only it helps you to get started quickly, but it promotes loose-coupling and helps you learn the best programming practices.
 Just clone the repository and start working.

 Services included: Repository, Validator, Translator and Doctrine